brenderbee/tap-room-react/README.md

 _This project uses Webpack to bundle and minify the code.
 The view library is React.
 Babel is used to transpile ES6.
 All dependencies required are included in this project._

+_Development Process differences between Angular and React:_
+* Angular CLI is a framework and uses components that has separate files for styles, markup, and javascript.
+* While React also uses components, it's just a view library and each component contains the styles, markup, and functionality in a single jsx file.
+* While Angular supported classes through ES6 (and therefore object oriented programming), React is functional.
+* As a framework, Angular has built in directives for things like repeaters.
+React uses pure javascript instead since it is a library.
+* React seems to require a much smaller breakdown of components than Angular.
+For example, a button could be a component in React.
+This would probably not be the case in React.

 ## Setup/Installation Requirement

 * Clone repository on your local computer.